1.1 Design and build a low-cost radiation sensor

-Each country in Africa has its own cultural, economical and institutional specifics.
-Care must be taken in the implementation phase of TAHMO that these specifics are taken into account.
+Each country in Africa has its own cultural, economic, and institutional specifics.
+Care must be taken in the implementation phase of TAHMO so that these specifics are taken into account.
 Therefore an implementation plan is needed for each country.

 Understanding of the difficulties involved in intercultural communication is a must.
-Furthermore, understanding of the local social, economic and governmental situation is needed.
-Finally, the output has to be delivered in a well accepted format for project management, like Prince2.
+Furthermore, an understanding of the local social, economic, and governmental situation is needed.
+Finally, the output has to be delivered in a well-accepted format for project management, like Prince2.
 Experience with these is essential.

 A project initiation document (PID) that details the implementation of TAHMO in the specific country.